inbo/inborutils/README.md

 # inbo-rutils
-Collection of useful python utilities and snippets
+Collection of useful R utilities and snippets